osrf/collision-benchmark/README.md

 the ``-m`` parameter specifies the model, either using *model names* or *a file path* to the model SDF file.
-Note that file paths have the limitation that when you save the configuration, and try to load the confiuration on another system, it is not supported yet, because the absolute path will be saved.
+Note that file paths have the limitation that when you save the configuration, the absolute path will be saved, so you cannot use the configuration file on another system.

+*Example*

+``colliding_shapes_test ode bullet -m coke_can -m beer``

 Alternatively, to load a shape (unit sphere, box or cylinder), use the ``-s`` parameter instead: